As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

-This week in our Farm Fresh Tuesday Blog Hop, we will be talking about chickens for beginners on the homestead.
-If you are thinking of getting chicks this spring, my featured post teaches you how to raise healthy chicks on the homestead!
+Today we will be talking about chickens for beginners on the homestead.
+If you are thinking of getting chicks this spring, my Farm Fresh Tuesday featured post teaches you how to raise healthy chicks on the homestead!

 Chickens on the Homestead